13 Top-Rated Ski Resorts in New Hampshire, 2023

 Its friendly, low-key atmosphere, not to mention its learn-to-ski program makes it popular with families.
 An especially nice feature for beginners is that two trails run from the top of the mountain that are easily manageable for novice skiers.

 Between the two peaks, the section called The Ravine holds most of the Black (expert) and double Black (really expert) trails, including several double-black glade terrains that will challenge the best.
-More new gladed trails opened for the 2019-2020 season, and the rental center has up-to-date Rossignol equipment.
+If you dare, drop into the legendary gladed trails and test your fright level among the trees.

-There is slope-side lodging in the Cardigan Cabins or nearby at the newly renovated New Hampshire Mountain Inn, where there's an indoor heated pool.
+You'll find slope-side lodging in the Cardigan Cabins or nearby at the renovated New Hampshire Mountain Inn, where there's an indoor heated pool.

 Address: 620 Ragged Mountain Road, Danbury, New Hampshire